-Do wrist support braces prevent injuries?
+Do wrist wraps prevent injuries?

 When should you wear wrist braces?

 Always ensure you wear wrist braces when lifting heavy weights above your head.
 Trust us when we say you don’t want your hand to be a limiting factor when performing an overhead lift.
-With the best wrist wraps in place, you’ll enjoy robust support and compression that keeps your hand and wrist fully protected.
+With the best weightlifting wrist wraps in place, you’ll enjoy robust support and compression that keeps your hand and wrist fully protected.